 As ‘suppliers’, businesses can publish descriptions of their services and products into what we call ‘catalogues’ on Marketplace.

 Government agencies browse relevant catalogues when they want to buy specific products or services.
-For most catalogues, the agency will then engage with the selected supplier, based on what they offer in the catalogue.
-The exception is the Public Cloud Services catalogue, from which services can be purchased online via Marketplace.
+The agency will then engage with the selected supplier, based on what they offer in the catalogue.

 What are channels, catalogues and services?